chrisole/Simu-GAN/README.md

 ## Listening example

-The simulated noisy and its corresponding clean speech and real noisy speech are available at: https://chrisole.github.io/ICASSP2022-demo/
+The simulated noisy speech and its corresponding clean speech and real noisy speech are available at: https://chrisole.github.io/ICASSP2022-demo/